MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_06__comparing_classifiers.md

 [can be downloaded here](http://mattingliswhalen.github.io/data/2024_06/hearing_test.py).
 If a beep comes from an angle $\theta\mathrm{,}$ we pretend that the angle at which you perceive the sound will follow a normal distribution centered on $\theta$ and with some spread $\sigma$.
-For humans the width of the distribution is about $\sigma ~ 10°$.
+For humans the width of the distribution is about $\sigma \sim 10°$.
-You point at the perceived source of the beep, and our net accuracy is determined by how often you point in the correct quadrant, hextant, octant, etc. For N categories, the accuracies and binary-equivalent accuracies are shown below
+You point at the perceived source of the beep, and your net accuracy is determined by how often you point in the correct quadrant, hextant, octant, etc. For N categories, the accuracies and binary-equivalent accuracies are shown below

 <img src="https://raw.githubusercontent.com/MattInglisWhalen/MattInglisWhalen.github.io/refs/heads/main/images/BinaryEquivalentAccuracy/hearing_experiment_acc_bea.png">

-Zooming in one the BEA curve for readability,
+Zooming in on the BEA curve for readability,

 <img src="https://raw.githubusercontent.com/MattInglisWhalen/MattInglisWhalen.github.io/refs/heads/main/images/BinaryEquivalentAccuracy/hearing_experiment_bea_zoomed.png">

 we can see that BEA is mostly constant for the first 100 values of $N$, but just like the Random Guess classifier, it slowly grows as $N$ increases.